claireful/TippyCalculator/README.md

-# TippyCalculator
+# Tip Calculator

-Tippy Calculator is a tip calculator application for iOS.
+Tip Calculator is a tip calculator application for iOS.

 Submitted by: Claire Chen